4.67 from 18 votes

 • Add a few tablespoons of cocoa powder to make a chocolatey treat.

-• Try other varieties of Cheerios like regular Cheerios, Chocolate Cheerios or Chocolate Peanut Butter Cheerios.
+• Try other varieties of Cheerios, such as regular Cheerios, Chocolate Cheerios, or Chocolate Peanut Butter Cheerios.

-A peanut butter Cheerio balls in a pink cupcake liner.
+A piece of the recipe in a pink cupcake liner.

 Storage Instructions